 Why does erythritol sometimes cause a cooling sensation?

 Erythritol has a slight endothermic (cooling) effect when it dissolves — the same reason mint feels cold.
 At the 1 tbsp dose in the standard recipe, most people don't notice it.
-If you're sensitive to it, try reducing to 2 tsp.
-Allulose is a good alternative if the cooling effect bothers you.
+At higher doses (3+ tbsp), it becomes more apparent.
+If you're sensitive to it, try reducing to 2 tsp and adding a small amount of allulose to compensate.

 Does the sweetener in the protein powder affect the pint's sweetness?